vhdcpatel/vhdcpatel/README.md

 - 👋 Hi, I’m vraj patel @vhdcpatel
-- 👀 I’m interested in data analysis and business.
+- 👀 I’m interested in data analysis and data science.
-- 🌱 I’m currently learning python,sql,r, powerBI..
+- 🌱 I’m currently learning python,sql,r, owerBI..

-- 💞️ I’m looking to collaborate on data related projects
+- 💞️ I’m looking to collaborate on data scince related projects
-- 📫 How to reach me Twitter or IG i have same username
+- 📫 How to reach me Twitter or IG as vhdcpatel

 <!---
 vhdcpatel/vhdcpatel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.